MicrosoftDocs/dataexplorer-docs/data-explorer/web-results-grid.md

 ## Color results by value

 You can color the rows of results based on a column value.
+For example:

 1. Run the following query: